CrowdHailer/me/2024-11-12/why-are-there-not-more-operating-systems/index.md

 share_alt: Generated image of a sea of operating systems.
 ---

-# Why are there not more operating systems?

 **tl:dr** There are more than often thought, and with [EYG](https://eyg.run/) I'm responsible for building one more.

 ## How many truly independent operating systems exist?